-Port City Studios offers a collection of photographs which, except for a series on Hurricane Katrina recovery, revolve around life in Los Angeles, a vibrant, ever changing city of some three million people, still referred to as "this town" by its residents.
+Port City Studios offers a collection of photographs which revolve around life in Los Angeles, a vibrant, ever changing city of some three million people, still referred to as "this town" by its residents.
 Events broadcast worldwide out of Los Angeles interact with it's residents in ways that are routine yet oddly surreal.
 We recall our neighbor, a helicopter pilot, who some years back spent part of his workday shuttling Michael Jackson's attorneys up to his ranch to, presumably, negotiate a settlement on his behalf.
-Plumbers, "average Joes," to use someone else's term, routinely fix the plumbing in homes belonging to celebrities.
+Plumbers, "average Joes," to use John McCain's term, routinely repair plumbing in homes belonging to celebrities.
 LA residents drive to work past movie shoots while grumbling at traffic tie-ups; actors are thrilled to have earned "three days work."
 Its timeless in a way.

 This is where the photographer steps in, to recognize visually what makes a city like Los Angeles so extraordinary.
 The city's landscape is beautiful, framed by palm trees, a surprising number of hills and mountains, some extraordinary Mediterranean architecture, and of course, the beautiful Pacific coast.
 LA residents drive past the HOLLYWOOD sign, past Culver City movie studios, through Malibu, past NBC Studios in Burbank, past CBS Television City on Fairfax Avenue.
 They do so on their way to the bank, on their way to the supermarket.
 It falls to the photographer to capture the oddities of these moments - because if life is moving at the speed of light, then someone should really focus on the speed of film.